-Under the Plan, contributions are made by the Plan members (Part A only) and the Company, which is the Plan sponsor.
-Part A Plan members contribute at predetermined rates.
-The Company is required to contribute the balance of the funding necessary to ensure that benefits will be fully provided.
+Under the Plan, the Company is required to contribute the balance of the funding necessary to ensure that benefits will be fully provided.
 The determination of the value of these benefits is made on the basis of an annual actuarial valuation for funding purposes performed as at January 1.

 All parts of the Plan provide a benefit based on pensionable service and the average of the best six years' pensionable earnings (five years for members represented by CATCA/Unifor and Part C) prior to retirement or termination.
 Pensionable benefits are reduced at age 65 due to Canada Pension Plan (CPP)/ and Quebec Pension Plan (QPP) integration.
 All three parts of the Plan have different calculation formulas that include benefit entitlement, CPP/QPP integration and early retirement reductions.
-A separate Supplemental Plan has been implemented by the Company to provide for benefits that exceed the maximum amount allowable under the ITA for the registered pension plan.